 Winter Holiday in Spain: 5-Day in Peñiscola Castellón

 My first winter holiday in Spain was in Peñiscola, a town in the Provence of Castellón.
-The picturesque coastal town of Peñiscola is on the Costa del Azahar with many long and cozy beaches.
-Among its beautiful sights and attractions, Peñiscola has a magnificent castle lying on a rock about 64 meters above the sea.
+The picturesque coastal town of Peñiscola is on the Costa del Azahar with long stretches of inviting beaches.
+One of the standout features is the magnificent castle, proudly resting on a rocky perch about 64 meters above the sea, adding a touch of grandeur to the scenic landscape.

 It all started with a promotion from the hotel, Peñiscola Plaza Suites.
-Since Peñiscola is only about two and half hours of driving from Barcelona, we took the hotel offer.
-Since it was closed to the year-end, and we had used up most of our annual holidays, we could only book a 5-day trip to Peñiscola.
+Given the mere two and a half hours’ drive from Barcelona, the hotel offer was too tempting to resist.
+With the year-end looming and our annual leave quota nearly exhausted, we swiftly arranged for a 5-day sojourn in Peñiscola.

-The last thing was to make up an itinerary for the first winter holiday in Spain:
+The final task on the agenda was to craft an itinerary for our inaugural winter holiday in Spain:

 • 1st Day: Arrival